Can the D4L Program Help You Save Your Home?

 The D4L Program is Not for Everyone

 Although it has its advantages, the D4L program is not for every homeowner.
-One of the negatives of the plan is that there is a long list of prerequisites a customer must meet before he or she can even apply.
+One of the negatives of the plan is that there is a long list of prerequisites a customer must meet before he or she can even get started.
 The rules and regulations make it a program that few people will be able to really capitalize on.
 The most in-need homeowners who are having problems with their mortgage payments may still be at a loss for options other than foreclosure.
 In terms of numbers, the D4L program began in March of 2009 and since that time has only accepted about 2,000 deeds-in-lieu from homeowners in trouble.
 Considering RealtyTrack reported that there were 343,638 foreclosures in September of this year alone, that isn’t a very good track record for the program.

 Critics are also citing that these types of programs are more hype than help.
 Sean O’Toole, CEO of ForeclosureRadar.com, categorized many foreclosure avoidance programs as “more about the headline than the reality.”
 Many experts believe the same.
 They have studied these amended programs and believe that some homeowners may be better off cutting their losses and starting over, rather than working hard to “beat a dying horse,” as O’Toole added.

 In the end, like most mortgage products the D4L program’s effectiveness is an individual call.
 O’Toole stated, “For some folks who are living in a house that’s nicer than they ever would have been able to afford, getting more time there is a gift.
 For some folks who don’t want the disruption of moving, it’s a gift.
 For others who are bitter at the fact that they bought the house or someone convinced them to get the loan, it’s a day-to-day reminder of the mistake they made.”